Comp211-FA24/lab-00/README.md

 ### `hello.c` requirements

 The purpose of `hello.c` is to slightly extend the book's (*C Programming Language*) implementation of the same program on Page 9.
 Your implementation should print `Hello, world.` on one line and `Welcome to C!` on another line.
-This is case and punction-sensitive.
+This is case and punctuation-sensitive.
 It should then return `EXIT_SUCCESS`.
 To return `EXIT_SUCCESS`, you will need to import `stdlib.h`, the header file which defines this constant.
 When `main` returns `EXIT_SUCCESS`, it indicates the program completed successfully via a success exit status.
 We will explore the idea of exit statuses later this semester.
 Additionally, we expect all function return types to be defined, and `main` should return an `int`, a signed integer value.

 ### Compiling and executing